 McMorris was inducted into the Colorado Sports Hall of Fame in 2009.
 In his induction speech, McMorris’s interests in baseball and the American West appropriately came together in a story he told of Gene Autry, the American icon and owner of the California Angels.
 Meeting Autry at an owners’ meeting, Autry told him how he voted for Denver to be a franchise because “Colorado always treated him No.1.”83

 Jerry McMorris died on May 8, 2012, at the Colorado Anschutz Medical Campus in Aurora, Colorado, after a lengthy battle with pancreatic cancer.
-He was survived by his wife, Mary, his two children, and two grandchildren.
+He was survived by his wife, Mary, his two children, and six grandchildren.
 He is buried at Mount Olivet Cemetery in Wheat Ridge, Colorado.
 Players lined up at Coors Field before the game on May 16, and a video tribute was aired on the JumboTron.
 Another video tribute aired during the game, and the crowd gave a standing ovation.84 Mary, who as of 2017 was still attending one Rockies game per month, noted how pleased she was to have been a part of the Rockies franchise and the friendships she made.

 “I believe it is fair to say without the efforts of Jerry, there may have never been major-league baseball in Denver.
 He will be greatly missed by us all,” Dick Monfort said.85 Charlie Monfort summarized the McMorris legacy well: “Jerry McMorris will always have a special place in the history of the Colorado Rockies.”